KarthikPrabhu23/CKA-2025/README.md

 Update the ConfigMap used by the Deployment with the correct FQDN values for:

 - DNS_1: Service kubernetes in Namespace default
-DNS_2: Headless Service department in Namespace lima-workload
+- DNS_2: Headless Service department in Namespace lima-workload
-DNS_3: Pod section100 in Namespace lima-workload.
+- DNS_3: Pod section100 in Namespace lima-workload.
 It should work even if the Pod IP changes
-DNS_4: A Pod with IP 1.2.3.4 in Namespace kube-system
+- DNS_4: A Pod with IP 1.2.3.4 in Namespace kube-system

 Ensure the Deployment works with the updated values.

 ℹ️ You can use nslookup inside a Pod of the controller Deployment

 Answer:
 For this question we need to understand how cluster internal DNS works in Kubernetes.
-The most common use is SERVICE.NAMESPACE.svc.cluster.local which will resolve to the IP address of the Kubernetes Service.
-Note that we're asked to specify the FQDNs here so short values like SERVICE.NAMESPACE are not possible even if they would work.
+The most common use is `SERVICE.NAMESPACE.svc.cluster.local` which will resolve to the IP address of the Kubernetes Service.
+Note that we're asked to specify the FQDNs here so short values like `SERVICE.NAMESPACE` are not possible even if they would work.
 Let's exec into the Pod for testing:

-➜ ssh cka6016

-Solution
+**Solution**
 We should update the ConfigMap:
 ```bash
 ➜ candidate@cka6016:~$ k -n lima-control edit cm control-config